M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.17
+# 🌐 Empathia — v0.18
 *March 2026*

-> Added: Audio Conversations — the same chemistry system applied to voice.
-Timestamp reactions.
-The moment it changed — preserved forever.
+> Added: Country Posts, The @ Tagging System, Reserved Handles, The Pre-Existing Portrait.
+Your score can exist before you arrive.
+The mirror was already reflecting you.

 > This is the current version.